berkmancenter/nymspace_client/README.md

 - Connect backend by copying `.env.example` to `.env.local`.
 Make sure the ports are correctly configured in threads_server repo.
 - Run `yarn dev --port 3001` and browse the app at https://localhost:3001.

+## Custom Base Path

+You can add a `VITE_PATH=/your/base/path` env variable to the env file and this app will use that for routing.

 ## Tests

 ### Unit and integration tests